 When his new father-in-law, King Harold falls ill, Shrek is looked at as the heir to the land of Far, Far Away.
 Not one to give up his beloved swamp, Shrek recruits his friends Donkey and Puss in Boots to install the rebellious Artie as the new king.
 Princess Fiona, however, rallies a band of royal girlfriends to fend off a coup d'etat by the jilted Prince Charming.

-Manny, Sid, and Diego discover that the Ice Age is coming to an end, and join everybody for a journey to higher ground.
-On the trip, they discover that Manny, in fact, is not the last of the wooly mammoths.
+Manny, Sid, and Diego discover that the ice age is coming to an end, and join everybody for a journey to higher ground.
+On the trip, they discover that Manny, in fact, is not the last of the woolly mammoths.

 41 of 48 people found this review helpful.

 Was this review helpful to you?